hwf1324/mouseEnhancement/readme.md

   * Electron apps, such as [VS Code](https://code.visualstudio.com/).
 * Fix a part of the NVIDIA Control Panel where the content of the static text description control is incorrect.
 * Fixed the problem that some buttons in [PDFgear](https://www.pdfgear.com/) could not get the description text.
+* Mouse tracking can report the description of the option in the [Git for Windows](https://git-scm.com/downloads/win) installer.
+(Individual options cannot be viewed individually.)

 ## Usage